SwissTPH/COVID_measures_by_canton/README.md

     available via the [open government
     data](https://www.zh.ch/de/politik-staat/opendata.html?keyword=ogd#/details/673@fachstelle-ogd-kanton-zuerich)
     from canton Zurich.

-  - The "COVID\_measures\_KT\_epi\_foph.csv" data set contains the cantonal measures plus the epidemiological data by canton that is available via the [COVID-19 dashboard](https://www.covid19.admin.ch/de/overview) of the federal office for public health.

 ## Sources

-Implementation and relaxation timings for each measure are assembled from four main sources.
-We are unaware of an official overview of measures, thus sources are either newspapers, Wikipedia, or handcrafted documents from others that were translated to machine readable data here.
+The timings of implementation and relaxation of cantonal measures have been collected from several different sources and translated to machine readable form here.
 Where possible, ordinances from each canton where checked to verify dates.
-As of 25th November, the main sources are:
+Find below a list of current sources.

   - [GDK-CDS](https://www.gdk-cds.ch/de/praevention-und-gesundheitsfoerderung/neues-coronavirus):
     Overview created by the conference of the health-directors.
 By canton, and then by date, contains some links.
+No explicit mention of a license.

   - [Wikipedia](https://de.wikipedia.org/wiki/COVID-19-Pandemie_in_der_Schweiz#Chronologie_der_Reaktionen_und_Massnahmen):
     Overview of measures by time, with little other detail provided.
 Often contains links to sources, many links are outdated and just point to overview pages.
+Wikipedia is licensed under a [CC BY-SA-3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

   - [Watson](https://www.watson.ch/schweiz/coronavirus/523168911-neue-corona-regeln-schweiz-diese-massnahmen-gelten-in-deinem-kanton):
     Overview of current measures by canton and the date when they came into action.
 Past dates not available.
+No explicit mention of a license.

   - A document created by Sandra Flückiger of the ETH-Rat communications team that details the measures either by canton or federal and some international measures as well.
+Usage granted.

-  - The \_openZH epidemiological data stems from the [open government data](https://www.zh.ch/de/politik-staat/opendata.html?keyword=ogd#/details/673@fachstelle-ogd-kanton-zuerich) from canton Zurich, this data set is sometimes also referred to as openZH.
+  - The \_openZH epidemiological data stems from the [open government data](https://www.zh.ch/de/politik-staat/opendata.html?keyword=ogd#/details/673@fachstelle-ogd-kanton-zuerich) from canton Zurich, which is distributed under a [CC BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This data set is sometimes colloquially referred to as openZH.

-  - The \_foph epidemiological data stems from the [COVID-19 dashboard](https://www.covid19.admin.ch/de/overview) of the federal office for public health.
+## License
+As different sources with different licenses were used, we believe that a [CC BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) is applicable to this work.
+The original work remains of course under its original license.

 ## Accuracy
 As this data set is curated by hand, it is shared without guarantee.
 The data set will be updated irregularly.

 WARNING: Even though all care was taken to create this data set, and where possible, timings and measures are verified at source (level of cantonal ordinances), there are likely to be some mistakes/or mismatches.
-We can not guarantee data quality and take no responsibility whatsoever for any liability as a result of use of this data.
-We are of course happy for any inputs if you find alternative sources to correct dates or measures.
+No guarantee for data quality is given and no responsibility whatsoever for any liability as a result of use of this data is taken.
+If you have alternative sources, would like to correct dates or measures or have any other type of input please get in touch with us.

 ## Variables
 Variables are either coded according to the Oxford coronavirus government response tracker code book, which can be found [here](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker),